My Kathmandu temples sightseeing FAM tour showcased a fascinating repository of Nepalese art, history, culture, and tradition.

 The Pashupatinath Temple

 Our next stop was the Pashupatinath Temple, a famous and sacred Hindu temple complex on the banks of the Bagmati River.
-During the 2015 earthquake, the main temple complex and the sanctum sanctorum were left untouched, but some of the outer buildings were damaged.

 Only Hindus are allowed into the main Pashupatinath Temple.
 For people of other religions, all the other parts of the building are open except the main temple.

-The Temple’s origins date back to 400 B.C. and the richly ornamented pagoda houses the sacred linga or phallic symbol of Lord Shiva.
+The Temple’s origins date back to 400 B.C., and the richly ornamented pagoda houses the sacred linga or phallic symbol of Lord Shiva.
 According to Hindu belief, the twelve Jyotirlinga in India are Shiva’s body and the Jyotirlinga at Pashupatinath in Kathmandu is the head over his body.

 There’s also a crematorium on the banks of the river that you can visit if you like that sort of thing.
 I preferred to stay with my group and watch the monkeys that scurried about the complex.

 Pashupatinath is another name for Lord Shiva, so about 1 million devotees tend to congregate here on Maha Shivaratri (the Great Night of Shiva), a major Hindu festival.
-Imagine the kind of organisation it takes to make that happen.
+Imagine the kind of organization it takes to make that happen.

 You can make it easier on yourself and enjoy your time more if you spread your Kathmandu city tour over at least 3 days – and spend an entire day at each of these places – because you’ll be walking a lot and there’s plenty to see and photograph.